-At our Galway-based physiotherapy clinic, we commonly treat ligament injuries of the knee.
-There are four main ligaments in the knee complex that can be injured: 1) Anterior cruciate ligament (ACL); 2) Medial collateral ligament (MCL); 3) Lateral collateral ligament (LCL); and 4) Posterior cruciate ligament (PCL).
+At our Galway-based physiotherapy clinic we specialise in treating ligament injuries of the knee.
+The four main ligaments in the knee complex that can be injured include the following: 1) Anterior cruciate ligament (ACL); 2) Medial collateral ligament (MCL); 3) Lateral collateral ligament (LCL); and 4) Posterior cruciate ligament (PCL).

 ACL injuries are relatively common knee injuries among athletes.
 They occur most frequently in those who play sports involving pivoting (e.g. football, basketball, netball, soccer, European team handball, gymnastics, downhill skiing).
 They can range from mild (such as small tears/sprain) to severe (when the ligament is completely torn).
 Both contact and non-contact injuries can occur, although non-contact tears and ruptures are most common.
 It appears that females tend to have a higher incidence rate of ACL injury than males, that being between 2.4 and 9.7 times higher in female athletes competing in similar activities.

 Interestingly the ACL is most commonly injured in non-contact situations.
 This is caused by forces generated within the athlete’s body whilst most other sport injuries involve a transfer of energy from an external source.
 Approximately 75% of ruptures are sustained with minimal or no contact at the time of injury.
 A cut-and-plant movement is the typical mechanism that causes the ACL to tear, being a sudden change in direction or speed with the foot firmly planted.
 Rapid deceleration moments, including those that also involve planting the affected leg to cut and change direction, have also been linked to ACL injuries as well as landing from a jump, pivoting, twisting, and direct impact to the front of the tibia.